 If you’re creating an SaaS application, is there a faster, more graceful way to onboard users?

 After putting a lot of sweat equity into the challenge, we’ve provided DAML developers “the button,” an embeddable widget that lets you implement the whole process seamlessly when deploying to project:DABL.

 A code sample showing the process of log-in with project DABL

 This feature was created to address the demands of Digital Asset’s own engineering team: We needed the ability to authenticate to DABL as parties of DAML applications, then we thought about how we could make it available to the other developers as well.

 The secret to seamless authentication is the way DAML architecture distinguishes between on- and off-ledger operations.

 A DAML application already requires templates to describe a role-based administrator as well as individual users.
 All that is left is to do is add some credential validation to get a complete auth story.

 DABL auth makes it easy for you to onboard users to your application while offering them a guarantee that they are the only parties who can manipulate their data.

 This increases the cool factor of authentication, since you now have a bird’s-eye view of who is using your application without compromising security and privacy.

-If you want to get started building your own application, go to DAML.com, download the SDK, and use projectdabl.com today.
+If you want to get your hands on the button, go to DAML.com, download the SDK, and use projectdabl.com today.
 DAML is open source and always free to use, and DABL is free to start.
 You can find a generic React UI with the login widget implemented in this open source repo that is deployable in DABL today.